core-wg/senml-spec/draft-ietf-core-senml.md

 * Note 2: Assumed to be in WGS84 unless another reference frame is known for the sensor.

-New entries can be added to the registration by either Expert Review or IESG Approval as defined in {{RFC5226}}.
+New entries can be added to the registration by Expert Review as defined in {{RFC5226}}.
 Experts should exercise their own good judgment but need to consider the following guidelines:

 1. There needs to be a real and compelling use for any new unit to be added.